eclipse-imagen/imagen/docs/guide/programming-environ/index.md

     parameter names.

-The parameter block must contain the same number of sources and parameters as required by the operation (unless ParameterBlockJAI is used and the operation supplies default values).
+The parameter block must contain the same number of sources and parameters as required by the operation (unless ParameterBlockImageN is used and the operation supplies default values).
 Note that, if the operation calls for one or more source images, they must be specified in the parameter block.
 For example, the `Add` operation requires two